-Personally, I have had what many would call a successful business career.
-We’re not rich by any means, but in pretty descent shape, which is a good thing.
-This took hard work, and of course the ability to work with others, even the A-holes.
+I have had what many would call a successful business career in the high-tech arena.
+We’re not rich by any means, but in pretty decent shape, which is a good thing.
+This took hard work and of course the ability to work with others, even the A-holes.
 I have been a mentor and been mentored by others.
 By helping others, you help yourself.
-You don’t have to climb the ladder of success by screwing your co-workers.
+I have always believed you don’t need to screw over your co-workers to climb the ladder of success.
 This is not to say that I didn’t let a few jerks flounder by not covering their backs any longer.
 They deserved what they got and hopefully learned from the experience.

 From time to time I have been asked what I am most proud of, or my greatest accomplishment in life.
 The answer to this question is simple, it is my family.
 We all sincerely love and respect each other.
 Some families dread the holidays.
 We always look forward to them, because we truly enjoy spending time together.

 I’ve been on this planet for quite a while.
 During that time I’ve done things right and done things wrong too.
 But whether right or wrong, I did my best to learn from every decision and choice I have made.

 I will share my thoughts here to cultivate discussion because we can all learn from each other.
 If you don’t agree with me that’s fine, feel free to comment.
 Likewise, if you agree, hopefully, you will have additional insights to offer on the topic at hand.

 Thanks for dropping by, and come back often.
 I think things will get interesting as we travel this road together.